narensahu13/ECL-calculator-RShiny/README.md

-# ECL-calculator-RShiny-
+## ECL-calculator-RShiny-
 This tool calculates expected credit loss based on certain assumption

+###[link to the app] (https://narendrasahu.shinyapps.io/ECL-Calculator/)

-## Assumptions
+#### Assumptions
-a) Through the cycle (TTC PD) is given
+- Through the cycle (TTC PD) is given and treated as an input parameter
-b) Tool only works on specific set of data type, please see the data files
+- Tool only works on specific set of data type, please see the data files in input folder
-c) TTC PD to PIT Pd is based on Vasichek formula
+- TTC PD to PIT Pd is based on Vasichek formula (for details please visit the app or read intro.pdf
-d) LGD calculation as per collateral based haircut approach
+- LGD calculation as per collateral based haircut approach
-e)
+- straight line amortization is used